snootysteppes/PiGPIO/README.md

 ## How It Works

 The script sets up a GPIO pin as an input pin, and then enters a loop where it continually checks the state of the pin.
-If the button connected to the pin is pressed, it calls a function that prints "Hello, world!" to the console.
+If the button connected to the pin is pressed, it calls a function that prints "Hello, world!" to the console and plays a sound file of your choosing.

 ## Usage